Shirakawa-go Food Guide: What to Eat, Where to Buy It & How to Fit It Into a Short Visit

 • Most reliable local picks: Gohei mochi, Hida beef croquettes, Hida beef skewers, and pudding-style sweets.

-• Best choice for a longer lunch: Hoba miso or another traditional set meal.
+• Best choice for a longer lunch: Hoba miso, soba, tofu, or another traditional set meal.

 • Best call if dinner matters to you: Keep Shirakawa-go light with snacks and save your larger Hida beef meal for Takayama later.